davebraze/FDButils/README.md

 [![Travis-CI Build Status](https://travis-ci.org/davebraze/FDButils.svg?branch=master)](https://travis-ci.org/davebraze/FDButils)
 [![license](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-A grab-bag of utility functions.
-Code in this package should make use only of functions in the dozen or so "base R" packages.
-It should also be pretty stable, as other packages may depend on it.
+The FDButils package holds a grab-bag of utility functions used by FDB.
+It includes few dependencies beyond the R 'base' and 'recommended' packages, but do see DESCRIPTION file for a handful of others.
+In general, FDButils and its dependencies should be pretty stable.

 Install with remotes::install\_github():